m-mdy-m/Xprz/README.md

 - **Route**: Efficiently organize and manage your application's routes with the `Route` class.
 Define routes for various HTTP methods and handle requests with ease.
 - **SharedApp**: Access and share the Express application instance across modules with the `SharedApp` class.
 Simplify application-wide configuration and access with ease.

+## Utilities

 - **$read**: Dynamically load files or folders within a Node.js environment with ease using the `$read` utility function.
 Simplify the process of managing dependencies and accessing resources effortlessly.

 - **$install**: Simplify package installation in your Node.js applications with the `$install` utility function provided by Xprz.
 Automate the process of checking for package existence and installing dependencies seamlessly.

+Sure, here's how you can describe the static methods of the `Xprz` class using markdown:

+## Static Methods

+Xprz provides the following static methods for convenient instantiation of various components:

+### `Xprz.App()`

+Creates a new instance of the `AppManager` class, allowing easy management of the Express application lifecycle.

+### `Xprz.Package()`

+Creates a new instance of the `PackageManager` class, facilitating seamless integration of popular Node.js packages into your application.

+### `Xprz.Route()`

+Creates a new instance of the `RouteManager` class, enabling efficient organization and management of application routes.

+### `Xprz.GetUtilsApp()`

+Creates a new instance of the `AppSharedManager` class, providing access to shared application configurations and resources across modules.

 ## Features